Moving To And Living In Ormond Beach, Florida: The Definitive Guide

 Ormond Beach offers plenty of beautiful real estate for all types of lifestyles.
 Homes along the waterfront provide picturesque views and a sense of tranquility that can’t be found anywhere else.
 The city’s collection of well-maintained parks are perfect for children and the safe and calm streets allow seniors to relax and enjoy their retirement years.
 Working professionals can take advantage of the thriving job market both within the city borders and in the surrounding area.

 Attached, multi-family homes come in the form of duplexes, triplexes, and townhouses.
 These developments are an affordable option for starter homes and retirement housing.
-Multi-family homes among the Ormond Beach listings range in cost between $169,000 to $799,900 and typically consist of two to three bedrooms.
+Multi-family homes among the Ormond Beach listings range in cost between $300,000 to over $800,000 and typically consist of two to three bedrooms.

 Mobile and manufactured homes are usually the most affordable real estate option and there are several of these developments found within Ormond Beach.
 The cost for such homes range between $57,900 for a two-bedroom mobile home to approximately $650,000 for a four-bedroom manufactured home.